simonmichael/hledger/hledger-ui/doc/hledger-ui.1.m4.md

 By default, it shows all accounts and their latest ending balances. if you specify a query on the command line, it shows just the matched accounts and the balances from matched transactions.

-When not in flat mode, indentation indicates the account hierarchy. `F` toggles flat mode on and off.

-By default, all subaccounts are displayed.
+Account names are normally indented to show the hierarchy (tree mode).
 To see less detail, set a depth limit by pressing a number key, `1` to `9`.
 `0` shows even less detail, collapsing all accounts to a single total.
 `-` and `+` (or `=`) decrease and increase the depth limit.
 To remove the depth limit, set it higher than the maximum account depth, or press `ESCAPE`.

+`F` toggles flat mode on and off.
+In flat mode, accounts are listed without indentation (and account registers will exclude subaccounts, see below).

 `C` toggles cleared mode, in which
 [uncleared transactions and postings](/journal.html#transactions) are